lawrencerefugio-web/lawrence-portfolio/README.md

 ## 👋 About Me

-Hi, I'm **Lawrence R. Palabrica**, a dedicated **Virtual Assistant and Customer Support Specialist** with over **3 years of experience** working with clients in the **US and Australia**.
+Hi, I'm **Lawrence R. Palabrica**, a dedicated **Virtual Assistant and Customer Support Specialist** With over 3 years in customer support, sales, and administrative assistance, I’ve helped businesses streamline workflows, boost customer engagement, and close more deals.
+I bring a balance of professionalism, adaptability, and problem-solving skills to every task—whether managing client inquiries, booking appointments, or coordinating projects efficiently.

 I specialize in helping entrepreneurs and small businesses boost their productivity, streamline customer communication, and increase revenue through efficient, high-quality virtual support.

 🏆 **Achievements:**
-- Top Agent for 4 consecutive months
-- 99% scorecard in performance metrics
-- 53 highest monthly sales record
+- Sales Growth: Converted 30% of outbound calls into sales for key accounts.
+- Efficiency Boost: Reduced customer response time by 20%
 - Certified for outstanding customer service and professionalism

 ---